hsc1001/HDP-Manual-Installation/README.md

 Now we are going to start service wise to install packages and create the directories and will test each service.

 ## Zookeeper Service
-We are going to have the zookeeper services on 3 nodes of the cluster.
+We are going to have the zookeeper services on 3 nodes of the cluster
-        hchauhan-1.openstack.local
-        # hchauhan-2.openstack.local
-        # hchauhan-3.openstack.local